scottmckendry/blog/content/posts/dotfile-icons/index.md

 That's where PowerShell's *secret weapon* comes in: `Start-ThreadJob`.
 It creates background jobs similar to `Start-Job`, but with one key difference: the jobs created run in separate threads within the local process.

-Because of this, the job is able to share the same memory space as the parent process, allowing it to modify environment variables in the parent process.
-This is exactly what we need.
+Because of this, the job is able to share the same memory space as the parent process, allowing it to modify its ancestor's environment variables.
+This is exactly what we need!

 ```powershell
 # $PROFILE.CurrentUserAllHosts